About the Journal

 When reviewers agree to assess a paper, the editors consider this as a commitment to review subsequent revisions if necessary, and the editors will not resubmit a paper back to the reviewers if it appears that the authors have not made a serious attempt to address the criticisms.

-IBR take reviewers' feedback and criticisms seriously.
+IBR takes reviewers' feedback and criticisms seriously.
 In particular, editors are very reluctant to disregard technical criticisms.
 In cases where one reviewer alone opposes publication, editors may consult the other reviewer as to whether he/she is applying an unduly critical standard.
-Editors may occasionally bring in additional reviewers to resolve disputes, however, we prefer to avoid doing so unless there is a specific issue, for example a specialist technical problem, on which we feel a need for further advice.
+Editors may occasionally bring in additional reviewers to resolve disputes, however, we prefer to avoid doing so unless there is a specific issue, for example, a specialist technical problem, on which we feel a need for further advice.

 IBR is committed to rapid response, editorial decisions, and publication.
-The editors believe that an efficient editorial process is a valuable service, both for authors and to the scientific community as a whole.
+The editors believe that an efficient editorial process is a valuable service, both for authors and for the scientific community as a whole.
 Therefore, we urge the reviewers to provide feedback promptly within the number of days agreed.
 If the reviewers anticipate a longer delay than previously expected, we require the new specific date confirmation of feedback, so that we still can inform the authors about the delay, and where necessary, we will find other alternatives.

 The editors do not release the reviewers' identities to the authors or vice versa, except the reviewers specifically require to be identified.
 Editors prefer the reviewers should remain anonymous throughout the review process and beyond.
 We require the reviewers not to identify themselves to the authors without the editors' permission.